|Nutrition Facts (per serving)|

 - Fry 4 to 6 strips of bacon; drain, crumble, and add to the potatoes just before they're done.
-Use some of the bacon drippings as part of the cooking oil.
+You could use some of the bacon drippings as part of the cooking oil for a decadent variation.

 - Add some diced ham to the skillet along with the potatoes.

 - Finish up the dish with a generous grate of Parmesan cheese right before serving.
 For a vegan alternative, sprinkle with nutritional yeast, to taste, for a cheesy touch.